Nova music festival massacre: Planning by Hamas

 According to reports published on 17 November, Israeli police and security authorities concluded based on interrogations of detained Palestinians that Hamas most likely did not know about the festival beforehand but came across it by chance and decided to seize the opportunity to attack it.
-(Note: Oganizations such as Human Rights Watch, Amnesty International and Physicians for Human Rights Israel have criticized Israel for using torture to extract testimony, and have called on the Israeli government to cease the practice.)
+(Note: Organizations such as Human Rights Watch, Amnesty International and Physicians for Human Rights Israel have criticized Israel for using torture to extract testimony, and have called on the Israeli government to cease the practice.)
 Senior officials speculated that Hamas may have become aware of the event through drones and/or from information relayed by their operatives who were paragliding into Israeli territory, and subsequently re-directed their forces to the location using their communication system.
 Some of the evidence cited included Hamas militants having entered the site from a direction opposite the Gaza border, and that the festival was originally approved for only two days, and was not approved for a third day (which was the day of the massacre) until the day before the festival began.
 Maps of the target locations recovered from Hamas militants also did not include the festival location.